infoExchange is an original resource that examines topics relating to suicide in a way that encourages conversation, written in an editorial style.

 So, what is holding us back?
 Why are we so often not able to intervene with people in suicidal crisis or even prevent people from going down that road?
 A significant barrier to suicide prevention is perpetuated by us directly: stigma (International Association for Suicide Prevention & World Health Organization, 2013).

-There are widespread beliefs that someone at risk and their desire to die cannot be stopped, that it is inevitable.
+There are widespread beliefs that someone considering suicide and their desire to die cannot be stopped, that it is inevitable.
 Or some feel that they have no business interfering in the choices that people make, including the decision to die.
 Or, most disturbing of all, some may just not care whether someone chooses to die by their own hand.
 I think that these feelings and beliefs are more often than not the result of stigma.

 We, as would-be helpers, must be cognizant of our possible (probable?) “unhelpful” attitudes and biases at the outset.
 We must address the issue of suicide stigma and how it affects us from the “get-go”.